leslie7717/iOS101-Prework/README.md

 ## App Brainstorming
 **Twitter**
- * Very concise comparing to those all-in-one apps.
+ * Very concise compared to those all-in-one apps.
  * The scrolling is smooth and logic is simple.
- * Overall a great social media app despite it's becoming more and more complex with more bugs after becoming X🤣 **Apple Music**
+ * Overall, it's a great social media app, although it's becoming increasingly complex and bug-prone, especially after becoming X.🤣

+**Apple Music**
- * Also like twitter, it's a light app with focused functionalities.
+ * Similar to Twitter, it's a lightweight app with focused functionalities.
- * Very nice UI and UX design.
-Not too fancy and it's easy to get started.
+ * The UI and UX design are very nice - not too fancy, and it's easy to get started.
  * No ads is a big plus.

 **Amex**
- * The UI design is more modern than some other financial apps like BoA.
+ * Its UI design is more modern compared to other financial apps like BoA.
  * The loading of pages is quite fast.
- * Have't found any bugs.
+ * I have't found any bugs.

 **Gmail**
  * Simple and easy to use.
- * The UX design is much better than Microsoft products.
-I cannot quantify the experience but I'm just feeling smooth when using Google apps comparing to MSFT apps.
+ * The UX design is much better than that of Microsoft products.
+I can't quantify the experience, but using Google apps feels smoother compared to Microsoft apps.

 ## Notes

 Describe any challenges encountered while building the app.

+I had a problem connecting a button to logic.
+At first I did't create an `@IBAction`, so it did't function as expected.
+After I deleted the old one and correctly created an `@IBAction`, it encountered an error.
+Initially, I was stuck.
+After thoroughly going through the guide, I realized that the error might be caused by the connection - the old code was deleted, but its connection was still there.
+So I deleted the old connection in the Connection Inspector.
+Finally, it ran without errors or bugs and it's functioning as expected.

 ## License